declanshanaghy/dollar-game/infrastructure-plan.md

    - Risk: Existing S3 bucket policies might conflict with CloudFront access
    - Mitigation: Review and update bucket policies as needed

+5. **External DNS Provider Limitations**
+   - Risk: Some DNS providers don't support CNAME at the apex domain
+   - Mitigation: Use ALIAS/ANAME records if available, or consider a provider with CNAME flattening

 ## Cost Implications

 Adding CloudFront and ACM will increase the monthly costs: